• Skip to primary navigation

 overhead shot of spoon scooping out paleo sweet potato casserole

-Paleo Sweet Potato Casserole {Lower-Carb Option}
+Paleo Sweet Potato Casserole With Low-Carb Option

 This Paleo Sweet Potato Casserole has a super creamy and flavorful filling with a sweet, crunchy topping.
-It's sweetened with either a keto or paleo-friendly sweetener and is Dairy-Free, Grain-Free, Low(er)-Carb, Gluten-Free, and totally delicious!
+It's sweetened with either a keto or paleo-friendly sweetener and is Dairy-Free, Grain-Free, Low-Carb, Gluten-Free, and totally delicious!

-5 from 6 votes
+4.86 from 7 votes

 Print Pin SaveSaved!